Chihuahua Shedding

 Chihuahuas have a light shedding level.
 Regular grooming keeps shedding manageable and your Chihuahua's coat healthy.

-With a typical weight of 2-6 lbs and lifespan of 14-16 yrs, the Chihuahua requires thoughtful care tailored to their specific breed characteristics.
+2-6 lbs adult size, 14-16 yrs life expectancy — and the Chihuahua has a health and temperament footprint that is worth reading on its own terms.
 The Chihuahua's light shedding coat and moderate activity requirements tell only part of the story — their toy heritage shapes everything from trainability to health risks.

 Seasonal Changes